fritzbayer/snakemake-with-R/README.md

-# template snakemake-with-R
+# Easy template snakemake-with-R

- Snakemake template for running R scripts
+Easy snakemake template for running R scripts.

 The following terminal commands can be used to execute this demo script.